philburk/freehorn/README.md

 ## To Build FreeHorn

-Install ANT and Java JDK.
+Install ANT and a Java JDK.

 Enter:

+    cd freehorn
     ant

-An complete JAR file that contains FreeHorn and JSyn will be build and placed in the "dist/lib" folder.
+A complete JAR file that contains FreeHorn and JSyn will be built and placed in the "dist/lib" folder.
-The name of the JAR file will have a datestamp so it keep changing.
+The name of the JAR file will have a datestamp.
+So it keeps changing.
 To run it, enter:

-    ls dist/lib  # check the JAR name java -jar dist/lib/FreeHorn-{date}.jar
+    ls dist/lib  # check the JAR name java -jar dist/lib/FreeHorn-{datestamp}.jar